harshshredding/ChatGPT_utils/README.md

 # ChatGPT_utils
-Some useful code from querying ChatGPT
+Some useful code for querying ChatGPT